 In addition to our EMT educational opportunities directed toward Fire District members, we have some offerings that are open to non-members.

-Currently, we deliver EMT as part of our Recruit Training program to all incoming members of the Fire District.
-In January, we will also offer an EMT course that is open to public enrollment.
+Currently, we deliver EMT as part of our Recruit Training program to all incoming members of the Fire District in a class format that is integrated into the Recruit Training schedule.
+However, we now have EMT programs open to the public.

 This is NOT an official certification—it’s simply the name of a class that we offer.
 The idea is that we want to address the typical gap in knowledge and capabilities between standard EMT class graduates and those EMTs that are high-functioning partners to Paramedics on an ALS Crew.
 This course also provides some helpful skills to our Fire District EMTs who are functioning in the first-response role.